 Excellent card for people who carry a balance

-This card charges no annual fee and avoids many of the other pesky fees that other credit cards are quick to impose if you don’t meet their payment deadline.
+This card has no annual fee and avoids many of the other pesky fees that other credit cards are quick to impose if you don’t meet their payment deadline.
 Some card issuers may raise your monthly interest rate to an APR penalty rate of 29.99% if you are late with a payment.
 Cards can also charge you a fee and the penalty interest rate if you spend over the credit limit on your card.

 Balance Transfer: 0% Introductory APR

 Balance Transfer Fee: The card does charge a one-time 3% fee on balance transfers, with a minimum charge of $5.
-If you transfer over $1,000, you will owe an additional $30 because of the fee.
-While transfers are not free, the fee is significantly lower than paying interest on a balance for almost two years.
+In other words, if you transfer over $1,000, you will owe an additional $30.
+While transfers are not free, the fee is significantly lower than paying interest on a big balance for almost two years.
 If you can pay off your balance within the 21-month intro period, you will have saved yourself a ton in interest charges.
 It’s a great way to make a serious dent in your debt.

 The downside of the Citi Simplicity Credit Card is that it does not offer any sort of rewards program.
 Your purchases on this card do not generate any points for cash back, hotel visits or travel tickets.
 The lack of a rewards program means that Citi can keep the fees on this card low.
 If you tend to or plan to always pay off your balance in full every month, you are probably better off using a rewards card.